mkunimoto/LEO-vetter/README.md

 ### Citing LEO ###

-There is a paper upcoming to describe LEO, but for now please cite this codebase here if you found it useful: [https://ascl.net/2404.026](https://ascl.net/2404.026).
+There will be a full AJ paper out soon, but for now please cite our paper [on arxiv](https://arxiv.org/abs/2509.10619) 😊